About the program

 Projects can fall within one or more of the following nationally recognized strategic principles with regard to Route 66 activities, to include: Celebrate and honor; preserve protect and enhance; generate tourism demand; tourism development; economic development; national collaboration; and research and education.

-Examples of applicable projects can include, but are not limited to: ceremonies, celebrations, media production, marketing and promotion, infrastructure enhancements, and issuance of commemorative items.
+Examples of applicable projects can include, but are not limited to: festivals, ceremonies, celebrations, and infrastructure and destination enhancements.

 Projects that are matched through other resources and part of larger community initiatives will be considered as part of this process.
 In addition, projects that are tied to multi-community or multi-state programs and that are tied to the National Route 66 Commission endeavors are welcome.